cypress-io/cypress/docs/source/api/commands/viewport.md

 By default, until you issue a `cy.viewport()` command, Cypress sets the width to `1000px` and the height to `660px` by default.

-You can [change these default dimensions](https://on.cypress.io/guides/configuration) by adding the following to your `cypress.json`:
+You can {% url 'change these default dimensions' configuration#Viewport %} by adding the following to your `cypress.json`:

 ```json
 {